-Students who have concerns about any academic policy matter (e.g. grades, schedules, instruction etc.) should first confer with their instructor.
-If a satisfactory solution is not reached, students may file an academic petition by contacting their student success advisor.
+Students who have a concern or dispute related to any academic policy matter in a class (e.g. grading, scheduling, instruction, deadlines etc.) should confer with their instructor to express their concerns, exchange information and discuss a possible resolution.
+In the event that a satisfactory solution is not acheived a student may submit an academic petition

-Petitions may be made by students who believe that they are not being treated fairly or in accordance with announced policies, or who have extenuating circumstances beyond their control that warrant an exception to a policy.
-In this case, students may contact their student success advisor to initiate an Academic Petition.
+An academic petition may also be submitted by a student for concerns or disputes within or outside of a specific class if the student believes they are not being treated fairly or in accordance with announced policies, or who have extenuating circumstances beyond their control that warrant an exception to a policy.